 Products, components and services that are not part of the core business of the company will have to be purchased externally.
 This does not mean that the same approach should be used for all these procurement products (or services).

 A widely used tool for determining the procurement strategy is Kraljic’s matrix.
 Depending on the supply risk (e.g. are there multiple suppliers available?) and the financial interest or risk (how much money is involved) a company can use different strategies (see figure)

-Parts, products or services that are not available as standard on the market will need to be developed and made to specification.
-In a subsequent section of this online course, you will find the strategies a company can use for this purpose.
+Parts, products or services that are not standard available on the market will need to be developed and made to specification.
+In subsequent sections M4-M8 of this online course, you will find the strategies a company can use for this purpose.

-Did you know that an outsourcer can choose to develop the specific part or module entirely in house?
-He can dictate to suppliers what the technical specifications are that the product and/or manufacturing process must meet.
+Did you know that an outsourcer can choose to develop the specific part or module entirely in-house?
+He can dictate suppliers what the technical specifications are the product and/or manufacturing process must meet.

 Another strategy is one in which the supplier is given (much) more freedom to determine – on the basis of functional specifications – what the product or module should look like and how it will be produced.